ezcGman/lora-washing-machine-sensor/README.md

 - One to plug in the washing machine
 - One to plug in the dryer

 With this, I do not touch the actual cables of the machines, plus: I do not have loose wires around!
-Inside the box, the two sockets (where the washing machine and dryer will be plugged into) are simply powered by the socket the power comes in, BUT: With using some Wagos, I can easily put the CT clamp around the L wire of the socket the machine and dryer is connected to.
+Inside the box, the two sockets (where the washing machine and dryer will be plugged into) are simply powered by the socket the power comes in, BUT: By using some Wagos, I can easily put the CT clamp around the L wire of the socket the machine and dryer is connected to.

 Additionally, I modified a standard / cheap 1A phone charger by sawing off the two pins that would go into a power socket and instead soldered two wires to the PCB that then go into the Wagos inside the Box.
 And the 5V USB output goes to the PCB :) Pics are also in the same folder as above.